 Christopher Mitchell, P.Eng., MBA — CFO & Corporate Secretary

 Christopher Mitchell is a business consultant with more than 40 years of experience in the mineral industry.
 He served as senior VP of Viceroy Resource Corp., executive VP and CFO of Orvana Minerals Corp.
 Mitchell holds MBA and M.Sc. degrees, University of British Columbia and is a member of the Association of Professional Engineers of British Columbia.
 He is also a director of Endurance Gold Corp.

 Dr. Peter M. D. Bradshaw, P.Eng. — Chairman

 Dr. Peter Bradshaw is a geologist with 45 years of international mineral exploration experience in over 30 countries with Barringer Research, Placer Dome and Orvana Minerals.
-He is a Member of the Canadian Mining Hall of Fame.
-Dr. Bradshaw’s key discoveries and projects he was directly involved with include: Porgera Gold Mine, Papua New Guinea; Kidston Gold Mine, Queensland, Australia; Misima Gold Mine, Papua New Guinea; Big Bell Gold Mine, Western Australia; Omai Gold Mine, Guyana; Decar Nickel Project, British Columbia, Canada; Director of Aquila Resources; Cofounder and first Chairman of the Mineral Deposit Research Unit, University of British Columbia.
+He is a member of the Canadian Mining Hall of Fame.
+Dr. Bradshaw’s key discoveries and projects he was directly involved with include: Porgera Gold Mine, Papua New Guinea; Kidston Gold Mine, Queensland, Australia; Misima Gold Mine, Papua New Guinea; Big Bell Gold Mine, Western Australia; Omai Gold Mine, Guyana; Decar Nickel Project, British Columbia, Canada; director of Aquila Resources; co-founder and first chairman of the Mineral Deposit Research Unit, University of British Columbia.